 The purposes of the Region IX Southern California Education and Research Center are to:

-- proliferate occupational health and safety activity through outreach to regional institutions and organizations
+- Expand occupational health and safety activity through outreach to regional institutions and organizations

-- facilitate marshaling of community resources to address and solve occupational health and safety problems
+- Facilitate assemblence of community resources to address and solve occupational health and safety problems

 The characteristics of our Center are embodied in a coordinated, interdisciplinary set of professional education, continuing education, research and outreach activities that have a positive impact on the region's and nation's occupational health and safety practice.
 The Center has seven programs, five at the University of California, Los Angeles (UCLA), one at the University of California, Irvine (UC Irvine), and two center-wide programs.
 The UCLA programs are: Industrial Hygiene, Occupational and Environmental Health Nursing, Center Administration and Planning, Continuing Education and Outreach.
 UC Irvine hosts the Occupational Medicine Program.
 The center-wide programs are the Pilot Project Research Training and Targeted Research Training Programs.
 Degrees offered by ERC programs include MPH, MS, MSN, PhD, DrPH, and residency certificates.

-The ERC operates in concert with the UCLA and UCI Centers for Occupational and Environmental Health (COEH) .
+The ERC operates in concert with the Centers for Occupational and Environmental Health at UCLA (COEH) and UCI (COEH) .
 These are state supported centers for research and teaching in occupational safety and health.
 Together the ERC and COEH represent a unique and effective partnership between state and federal funding.